craigerm/add-ons/README.md

 ### `nextPage`

-Triggers the population of the relative pagination URL from related `<data>` elements in the content.
-An asynchronous request loads and appends it’s response to the stream.
+Triggers a request for the next page of content, building the relative pagination URL from the `<data>` elements.
+The response is appended to the stream.

 ### `toggleScrolling`